nathanae1/final_project/README.md

 commenting my pipeline.
 I spent the afternoon at a hackathon, so I got less done today than the other days.

-# Day 6:
+## Day 6:
 Today is the first day in the second week.
-Since this is supposed to be useable, this week will be dedicated to making my web app more useable and functional (at least at first).
+Since this is supposed to be useable, the first few days of this week will be dedicated to making my web app more useable and functional.
+Today I got the basic framework and the pieces of the calculation code finished.

+## Day 7:
+More web stuff in the morning, but the website is finished (basic demo included).